AAFP Credit System

 A multi-site/date activity is when an activity is presented multiple times and/or in multiple locations throughout one year.
 The length and content of the activity remains the same.

 When a CME activity is approved for AAFP Prescribed credit, it means that an application and supporting materials were reviewed and approved by the AAFP's Commission on Continuing Professional Development (COCPD).
-An AAFP active or life member was involved in the development of the activity, and the content is directly related to patient care and patient care delivery.
+An AAFP active or life member was involved in the planning of the activity, and the content is primarily designed for physicians to ensure the relevance of the content to the specialty of family medicine.

 When a CME activity is designated for AMA PRA Category 1 Credit™, the CME activity is directly or jointly sponsored by CME providers who are accredited by the Accreditation Council for Continuing Medical Education (ACCME), an authorized state medical society, or the American Medical Association (AMA) directly.